 Licensing Disclosure Statement & Conditions:

-Source ICE Data Indices, LLC (“ICE Data”), is used with permission.
-“NYSE® FANG+™” is a service/trade mark of ICE Data Indices, LLC or its affiliates and has been licensed, along with the NYSE® FANG+™ Daily 2X Leveraged Index and NYSE® FANG+™ Daily 1x Inverse Index (“Indices”) for use by Affin Hwang Asset Management Berhad in connection with the TradePlus NYSE® FANG+™ Daily (2x) Leveraged Tracker and the TradePlus NYSE® FANG+™ Daily (-1x) Inverse Tracker (the “Product”).
-Neither Affin Hwang Asset Management Berhad nor the Product, as applicable, is sponsored, endorsed, sold or promoted by ICE Data Indices, LLC, its affiliates or its Third Party Suppliers (“ICE Data and its Suppliers”).
-ICE Data and its Suppliers make no representations or warranties regarding the advisability of investing in securities generally, in the Product particularly, or the ability of the Index to track general stock market performance.
-ICE Data’s only relationship to Affin Hwang Asset Management Berhad (“Licensee”) is the licensing of certain trademarks and trade names and the Index or components thereof.
-The Index is determined, composed and calculated by ICE Data without regard to the Licensee or the Product or its holders.
+Source ICE Data Indices, LLC (“ICE Data”) is used with permission.
+“NYSE® FANG+TM” is a service / trade mark of ICE Data Indices, LLC or its affiliates, and has been licensed along with the NYSE® FANG+TM Daily 2x Leveraged Index, and NYSE® FANG+TM Daily 1x Inverse Index (“indices”) for use by AHAM Asset Management Berhad in connection with the TradePlus NYSE FANG+ Daily (2x) Leveraged Tracker, and the TradePlus NYSE FANG+ Daily (-1x) Inverse Tracker (the “Product”).
+Neither AHAM Asset Management Berhad nor the Product, as applicable, is sponsored, endorsed, sold r promoted by ICE Data Indices, LLC, its affiliates, or its Third Party Suppliers (“ICE Data and its Suppliers”).
+ICE Data and its Suppliers make no representations or warranties regarding the advisability of investing in securities generally.
+In the Product particularly, or the ability of the Index to track general stock market performance.
+ICE Data’s only relationship to AHAM Asset Management Berhad (“Licensee”) is the licensing of certain trademarks and trade names and the index or components thereof.
+The Index is determined, composed, and calculated by ICE Data without regard to the Licensee or the Product or its holders.
 ICE Data has no obligation to take the needs of the Licensee or the holder of the Product into consideration in determining, composing or calculating the Index.
-ICE Data is not responsible for and has not participated in the determination of the timing of, prices of, or quantities of the Product to be issued or in the determination or calculation of the equation by which the Product is to be priced, sold, purchased, or redeemed.
+ICE Data is not responsible for and has not participated in the determination of the timing of, prices of, or quantities of the Product to be issues or in the determination or calculation of the equation by which the Product is to be priced, sold, purchased, or redeemed.
 Except for certain custom index calculation services, all information provided by ICE Data is general in nature and not tailored to the needs of Licensee or any other person, entity or group of persons.
 ICE Data has no obligation or liability in connection with the administration, marketing, or trading of the Product.
 ICE Data is not an investment advisor.
 Inclusion of a security within an index is not a recommendation by ICE Data to buy, sell, or hold such security, nor is it considered to be investment advice.